Parque Estadual de Jacupiranga (PEJ).

 |1969||Parque Estadual de Jacupiranga founded.|

 Caverna do Diabo (Devils Cave) is a well developed and beautiful cave with extraordinary speleothems.
-It is the longest cave of the state São Paulo, but you will find it in the official lists under the name Gruta da Tapagem (Cave of the Hedge).
-The reason is easy, two different entrances to the same cave system were known for a long time.
+It is the longest cave of the state São Paulo.
+It is also called Gruta da Tapagem, a name which has a number of translations for unknown reasons, Cave of the Hedge or Hurdle's Cave or Mysterious Place.
+The reason is simply two different entrances to the same cave system were known for a long time.
 Not knowing about the connection, the locals gave both of them different names.
-The connection was discovered in 1964 by the cavers Michel Le Bret, Philippe Goethals, Caille Goethals, Luiz Guilherme Assumpção (Méca), and Sérgio Audino
+The connection was discovered in 1964 by the cavers Michel Le Bret, Philippe Goethals, Caille Goethals, Luiz Guilherme Assumpção (Méca), and Sérgio Audino.

 Tapagem Cave is a river cave developed in the dolomite marble karst of the Serra do André Lopes.
-This karst has very few caves, so the Tapagem Cave is an anomalous feature.
-It is formed by the Tapagem River which sinks at the end of a blind valley and flows underground to the Ostras River.
+This dolomite karst has very few caves, so the Tapagem Cave is an anomalous feature.
+It is formed by the Tapagem River which sinks at the end of a blind valley and flows underground until it reappears as Rio das Ostras.
 The catchment area of the sink is much bigger than the karst area, a lot of water flows into the cave system and is the reason for the cave development.
 So you could say it is the result of contact karst: water draining on the surface of insoluble rocks and vanishing underground into a cave as soon as it reaches the soluble rocks.